Cheng-Che/LeetCode/Questions.md

+## Power of Three
+Given an integer, write a function to determine if it is a power of three.

+Follow up:
+Could you do it without using any loop / recursion?

 ## Brick Wall
 There is a brick wall in front of you.
 The wall is rectangular and has several rows of bricks.
 The bricks have the same height but different width.
 You want to draw a vertical line from the top to the bottom and cross the least bricks.